 Our store is located on the Ground Floor near JB HiFi and the Reject Shop at South.Point Tuggeranong.

 Anketell Street & Reed Street, Greenway, ACT 2900

 Homelessness Support and Other Essential Services

 We provide transitional accommodation for people in need, including those escaping domestic violence.
-Our Reach Home program is one of a number of specialist homelessness services that receive funding under the National Affordable Housing Agreement (NAHA), jointly funded by the ACT and Australian governments.
-We receive referrals from OneLink and provide safe, transitional, supported accommodation for families.
-We also provide outreach support as required.
+Our Reach Home program is one of a number of specialist homelessness services in the ACT.
+We receive all referrals from OneLink and provide safe, transitional, supported accommodation for families.
+We also provide outreach support.